Where to Stay in Istanbul First Time: Best Areas

 It is known for its nightlife with plenty of cafes, restaurants, and bars.
 It is also regarded as an important art district.
 Among the highlights in Beyoglu is the Hotel Pera Palace which was the final eastern destination for Orient Express passengers in the late 19th Century.
 Agatha Christie’s room in the hotel is preserved.

-The Museum of Painting and Sculpture displays more than 2000 paintings and about 400 sculptures from the 19th and 20th centuries.
-The Istanbul Museum of Modern Art is the first private museum of Turkey that hosts modern and contemporary art exhibitions.
+• The Museum of Painting and Sculpture displays more than 2000 paintings and about 400 sculptures from the 19th and 20th centuries.

-The Museum of Innocence was created by Orhan Pamuk, a Turkish author, and Nobel Price winner.
+• The Museum of Innocence was created by Orhan Pamuk, a Turkish author, and Nobel Price winner.
 It is located in the Çukurcuma neighborhood.
-The lively and authentic, Çukurcuma neighborhood is home to many antique shops, art galleries, and street cats, ideal for antique lovers.

 Beyoglu’s central location makes it a great base to explore the European side of Istanbul.
 Within this area, the smaller district of Karakoy is well worth exploring.
 Beyoglu offers a wide range of accommodations from backpacker hostels to boutique hotels, which suit all budgets.